Love the Spokane River? Join about 800-1,000 folks from across our region in the 11th annual Spokane River Clean-Up, set for Saturday, September 28.

 Each year, the trash tallies grow as more and more folks show up and cover more and more areas along the Spokane River shoreline.
 A growing list of groups and organizations, like high schools, churches, whitewater groups, service clubs and others sign up too, each taking advantage of the Clean-Up as a way to give back to the community and beautify the river.

-What’s new this year?
-We’ve added new ways for groups to participate.
+Over the past few years, we’ve added new ways for groups to participate.
 Recruit friends, classmates, co-workers - or your favorite group or club, and you can register as a group or as an independent team.
 If you register as a group, we’ll make sure you all work in the same clean-up area (along with other volunteers).
-But if you’ve got at least 10 in your group and one attends our team training on the evening of September 25, you can register as an independent team and receive a dedicated work area.
-Plus, if your team represents a business or other organization, you can sign up to compete in our 1st annual Corporate Cup.
+But if you’ve got at least 10 in your group, you can register as an independent team and receive a dedicated work area.
+Plus, if your team represents a business or other organization, you can sign up to compete in our 2nd annual Corporate Cup.

 This year’s seventh-annual Spokane River Clean-up was another smashing success.
 Thanks to everyone that took part, and we hope that you, like us, had a great, gratifying time!